gfelber-tgm/DemonSeed/README.md

 #### Programming

 In order to install the boot-loader, you need to flash it onto the DemonSeed.
-This code for this is in this Repo in the file *DemonSeed.hex*.
+The code for this is in the Repo in the file *DemonSeed.hex*.